dwerkjem/HumanFlowTaskManager/README.md

     - `GOOGLE_CLIENT_ID` - Google Client ID for OAuth
     - `GOOGLE_CLIENT_SECRET` - Google Client Secret for OAuth
     - `FLASK_SECRET_KEY` - Flask secret key for session management and CSRF protection (can be any random string) `head -c 32 /dev/urandom | base64` on Unix systems
+4. Rename config.ini.example to config.ini and fill in the necessary information
 4. Run `python main.py`